thomasweekx1-sudo/Form-Corrector-for-Frozen-Shoulder-Rehabilitation/README.md

 **Goal:** With the elbow pinned to the ribcage and bent at 90°, rotate the forearm outward (like opening a door), keeping the upper arm strictly vertical.

-**The cheat:** The patient flares the elbow outward away from the ribcage — the "chicken wing" — to compensate for a stiff joint that cannot rotate cleanly.
+**The cheat:** The patient flares the elbow outward away from the ribcage to compensate for a stiff joint that cannot rotate cleanly.

 **Tracking:**
 - *Primary movement:* Pure Y-gyro integration (rotation around the humerus bone's long axis).